Proud Boy who smashed Capitol window on Jan. 6 gets 10 years in prison, then declares, ‘Trump won!’

 More than 1,100 people have been charged with Capitol riot-related federal crimes.
 Over 600 of them have been convicted and sentenced.

 The longest Jan.
-6-related prison sentence so far was 18 years for Stewart Rhodes, founder another far-right extremist group, the Oath Keepers.
+6-related prison sentence so far is 18 years for Stewart Rhodes, founder of another far-right extremist group, the Oath Keepers.
 Six members of that anti-government group also were convicted of seditious conspiracy after a separate trial last year.